COMP2113-game/Tic-tac-toe/README.md

 #### Dynamic Memory Management

 * A dynamic char array is used to store the empty position in the function Game::randomMove() for the robot to make the random move in the easy level.
-The dynamic array is deleted after the robot has made a choice among the empty positions.
+The dynamic array is deleted after the robot has made a choice among the empty positions to release the memory.

 * Two dynamic int arrays are used to store the player's movements and the robot's movements respectively to check if the game ends (i.e. Player's/Robot's chesspieces connect as a line).
-The arrays are deleted after printing out the winner result.
+The arrays are deleted after printing out the winner result to release the memory.

 #### Program Codes in Multiple Files